jemin777/ojava7.0/README.md

 Note: oakjava7 has more advantages than python p.l which are hidden and  so --on from  python author and his team.
 Because they  may  copy the features and implement it.

 Note:

+Oakjava7 author is not interested in Robot design (AI) field.Because AI is belong to antichrist technology. but python author focused  on AI field.
+So this oakjava7 jobs work culture is more safe when compared to Python.

+Note:
 =====